Labiba Rukhsana

 Labiba is a recipient of the Bloomsbury Scholarship.
 The supervisory committee guiding her interdisciplinary project is a collaboration between the School of Law at SOAS and the Environmental Health team at the London School of Hygiene and Tropical Medicine (LSHTM).

-Outside of academia, Labiba is qualified as a Barrister and Solicitor in Ontario, Canada and as a Solicitor in England and Wales and has experience in Asylum, Immigration, Housing, Family and Civil Law practice.
+Alongside her research, Labiba tutors the undergraduate International Environmental Law module and works with the Environmental Law Advice Clinic at SOAS and is a member of the Law, Environment and Development Centre (LEDC).
+Labiba is qualified as a Barrister and Solicitor in Ontario, Canada and as a Solicitor in England and Wales and has experience in asylum, immigration, housing, family and civil law practice.
 Labiba’s community engagements include mentoring, organising charity and community events, volunteering with migrant and civil rights organisations and a school governing board.
 Labiba lives in London with her husband and two young children.

 Research interests